scottmckenzie/pgpcr/README.md

 ./setup.py init_catalog -l $LANG
 ```

-Add your translations to the po file.
+Add your translations to the newly created po file at `po/$LANG/LC_MESSAGES/pgpcr.po`

 Add your translations to the install file by appending the line below to ```debian/pgp-clean-room.install```:
 ```